Board of Trustees

 The Annual General Meeting

 The Representative Council consists of our Trustees and representatives of all the Society’s Member Networks.
 It exists as a mechanism for members to advise the Board of Trustees.
+As of 2010 the Representative Council replaced two meetings per year with an annual meeting across two days in the form of a General Assembly.
+A guide to the General Assembly can be found here.

-The Society has five main boards which report to the Board of Trustees, each with a specific area of delegated responsibility to develop policy for approval by the Trustees.
+The Society has four main boards which report to the Board of Trustees, each with a specific area of delegated responsibility to develop policy for approval by the Trustees.
 Like all Society bodies, these boards are made up of Society members.

 Our four boards are: